mikaelvesavuori/figmagic/readme/ANNOUNCEMENTS.md

 # Announcements

+## Version `4.6.0` updates bundling from Webpack to tsup (esbuild)

+While this should not impact users, I'm still releasing this as a minor update to not cause undesired issues.

+See more on the [version 4.6.0 release page](https://github.com/mikaelvesavuori/figmagic/releases/tag/v4.6.0).

 ## Version `4.5.0` enables using frames as well as groups for generating components from Figma

 See more on the [version 4.5.0 release page](https://github.com/mikaelvesavuori/figmagic/releases/tag/v4.5.0).